Eziclip

 Free transcription limit

-No cap — unlimited, on your device
+No cap — unlimited, in your browser

 ~1 hour/month